mockko/livereload/README.md

 * instead of live-applying JavaScript changes, just reload the whole page on `.js` changes (if live application causes bugs in your code)
 * exclude some directories or files from monitoring

+A global settings file (`~/.livereload`) is also supported if you happen to need one.
+It is merged with per-folder configurations.

 Known Issues (please read!)